Canon 100D vs Pentax K-1 II

 |380 shots per battery charge||670 shots per battery charge|

 |117 x 91 x 69 mm, 407 g||137 x 110 x 86 mm, 1010 g|

 Body comparison: Canon 100D vs Pentax K-1 II

 An illustration of the physical size and weight of the Canon 100D and the Pentax K-1 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 II is notably larger (42 percent) than the Canon 100D.
 Moreover, the K-1 II is substantially heavier (148 percent) than the 100D.
 It is noteworthy in this context that the K-1 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.